 The Connexion is a monthly newspaper which will keep you up-to-date with what is happening in France.
 For further information go to www.connexionfrance.com.

 A free monthly publication for the English speaking community living or holidaying in the Deux-Sèvres and surrounding areas of France.
+This publication has stopped as of February 2023.
 For further information go to www.thedeuxsevresmonthly.fr.

 Living Magazine is a free bi-monthly publication for the English speaking community of Poitou-Charentes, Dordogne, Vendee and Haute-Vienne..
 For further information go to http://www.livingmagazine.fr/